boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Act as Master Widget

-It defines the Doughnut chart widget as a master widget such that its filter action will be shown in other widgets of the dashboard.
+It defines the Doughnut chart widget as a master widget so that its filter action will be shown in other widgets of the dashboard.

 #### Ignore filter actions